-Technological gaps are present in the sampling, handling, storage, extraction and analysis phases of nanoplastics and no standardization exists.24 Analytical procedures to establish TWRPs in environmental samples targets at the determination of rubber and additives (metals such as Zn, or S and other organic compounds)25 as a distinctive marker for TPs, and of carbonaceous materials and metals (Fe, Cu, Zn and Pb, with Fe content reaching 60%)3 in BWPs.
-To date, SEM imaging with elemental analysis (energy dispersive X-Ray spectroscopy, EDXS) and Pyrolysis combined with Gas Chromatography and Mass Spectroscopy (py-GC-MS) are the two election analytical techniques for such purposes.
+Technological gaps are present in the sampling, handling, storage, extraction and analysis phases of nanoplastics and no standardization exists.
+Analytical procedures to establish TRWPs in environmental samples targets at the determination of rubber and additives (metals such as Zn, or S and other organic compounds) as a distinctive marker for TPs, and of carbonaceous materials and metals (Fe, Cu, Zn and Pb, with Fe content reaching 60%) in BWPs.
+To date, SEM imaging with elemental analysis (energy dispersive X-Ray spectroscopy, EDXS) and Pyrolysis combined with Gas Chromatography and Mass Spectroscopy (Py-GC-MS) are the two election analytical techniques for such purposes.
 SEM is capable of imaging particles of all length scales from PM0.1 to hundreds of microns.
-The EDXS information is exploited to identify specific TPs markers, such as S and Zn, in TWRP dust.
-The EDXS signature is not 100% selective of TPs, however.
-Zn, for example, may be present also in BWPs and road paint.
+The EDXS information is exploited to identify specific TPs markers, such as S and Zn, in TRWP dust.
+18 The EDXS signature is not 100% selective of TPs, however.
+Zn, for example, may be present also in BWPs and road paint, as well as in natural solid/dirt.
 Py-GC-MS, can be used to identify styrene, butadiene or vinylcyclohexene as markers of rubber in TPs.
 The combination of SEM/EDXS with time-of-flight secondary ion mass spectrometry provides elemental information on the rubber component in particles of some tens of microns.
 The determination of TPs by Py-GC-MS via the presence of PAHs and aliphatic compounds is more difficult, due to their presence also in asphalt and combustion products.
 Finally, Py-GC-MS is destructive and is applied to the entire particulate sample, in batches of 10 to 100 μg, thus preventing analysis at the single particle level.

-Raman spectroscopy^{28,29} is a vibrational spectroscopy technique allowing one to chemical identify materials based on the unique energy spectrum of the atomic nuclei vibrations in molecular compounds.
-It is a non-invasive and non-destructive optical technique enabling analysis and imaging of the materials composition, structural, electronic and chemical properties of micro and nanoparticles on spatial scales generally limited by diffraction to ~250 nm in the visible range, but that can be pushed to the nanometer and even the sub-nanometer scale using near-field optical microscopy techniques.^{30-33} Raman can provide information on the presence of carbonaceous species (carbon black, graphitic particles), minerals and metal oxides.
+Raman spectroscopy is a vibrational spectroscopy allowing one to chemical identify materials based on the unique energy spectrum of the atomic nuclei vibrations in molecular compounds (the so called vibrational fingerprint).
+It is a non-invasive and non-destructive optical technique enabling analysis and imaging of the materials composition, structural, electronic and chemical properties of micro and nanoparticles on spatial scales generally limited by diffraction to ~250 nm in the visible range, but that can be pushed to the nanometer and even the sub-nanometer scale using near-field optical microscopy techniques.30-33 Raman can provide information on the presence of carbonaceous species (carbon black, graphitic particles), minerals and metal oxides.
 The Raman fingerprint of carbon, considered by itself, may not be specific to the origin the particle (e.g. car tire, exhaust, lubricant, ash, ...).
 Additional spectral information of the particle's constituents can, however, help in assessing its species.

-The field of nano-pollution, i.e. the environmental pollution caused by nanoparticles and, in particular, nanoplastics is still in its infancy and will need relevant advancements of knowledge, mainly due to the lack of analytical techniques validated by the scientific community, capable to work at such length scales.^{19,34-37} Optical tweezers (OT) 38 exploit tightly focused laser beams to trap and manipulate micro- and nanoparticles in liquid.39 The integration of OT with Raman spectroscopy leads to Raman Tweezers (RT), a powerful tool with unique capabilities for the analysis of micro and nanostructures dispersed in liquid, at the single particle level, ^{40,41} such as carbon nanotubes and graphene.^{39,42-45} RTs have been shown to be a promising technology in the field of micro- and nanoplastics pollution in aquatic environments, ^{46-48} thanks to their capability of single particle analysis in liquid media on timescales going from seconds to few minutes.
+The field of nano-pollution, i.e. the environmental pollution caused by nanoparticles and nanoplastics is still in its infancy and will need relevant advancements of knowledge, mainly due to the lack of analytical techniques validated by the scientific community, capable to work at such length scales.19,34-37 Optical tweezers (OT) exploit tightly focused laser beams to trap and manipulate micro- and nanoparticles in liquid.
+The integration of OT with Raman spectroscopy leads to Raman Tweezers (RT), a powerful tool with unique capabilities for the analysis of micro and nanostructures dispersed in liquid, at the single particle level.
+Individual carbon nanotubes bundles and graphene flakes can be trapped and their nature probed.39,42-45 RTs have been shown to be a promising technology in the field of micro- and nanoplastics pollution in aquatic environments, 46-48 thanks to their capability of single particle analysis in liquid media on timescales going from seconds to few minutes.